-Most people assume the estate tax doesn't apply to them.
+Most people assume the estate tax does not apply to them.
 Some of them are wrong.

 The federal exemption is high and permanent under current law.
-But high doesn't mean unlimited, and the families who need to plan are often the ones who don't realize it yet.
+But high does not mean unlimited, and the families who need to plan are often the ones who do not realize it yet.

 Answering that question requires adding up your full estate value, which most people have never done carefully.
 The calculation includes your home and any other real estate, investment and brokerage accounts, retirement accounts, business interests at fair market value, and the face value of any life insurance policies you own personally.